cmaureir/progra-alma/lectures/week5/assignment5.rst

-   Write a function called ``add_stickers()``, which receive a parameter of the number of stickers, which can be *one* or *n* stickers, because in some days, the boy buy a lot of packets and he want to add them all::
+   Write a function called ``add_stickers()``, which receive a parameter of the number of stickers, which can be *one* or *n* stickers, because in some days, the boy buys a lot of packets and he want to add them all::

     >>> album_stickers = []